LBHackney-IT/lbhackney-it.github.io/docs/api-playbook/05-Development Lifecycle/03-Implementing HTTP endpoints/GET endpoint/get_opensearch.md

----
-id: get_opensearch
-title: GET endpoint using OpenSearch (also known as Elastic Search)
+# GET endpoint using OpenSearch (also known as Elastic Search)
----

 ## GET